 Federal Reserve Bank Presidents

-Sandra Pianalto took office on February 1, 2003, as the tenth chief executive of the Fourth District Federal Reserve Bank, at Cleveland.
-In 2013, she serves as an alternate voting member of the Federal Open Market Committee.
+Loretta J. Mester took office on June 1, 2014, as the eleventh president and chief executive officer of the Fourth District Federal Reserve Bank, at Cleveland.
+In 2017, she serves as an alternate voting member of the Federal Open Market Committee.

 Cleveland -- Fourth District